Jitu7/coreJava/README.md

 ## Modules: (Java 9 Project Jigsaw)

+* Module is a new concept in Java 9 is somehow a collection of packages.
-* It offers us some functionality that helps in keeping the application a little bit more decoupled and more maintainable.
+  It offers us some functionality that helps in keeping the application a little bit more decoupled and more maintainable.
 * From Java 9 onwards, JDK itself became modular.
   In Java 8, we have only one big monolithic jar file which is called RT